moq-wg/moq-transport/draft-ietf-moq-transport.md

 through this subscription after the specified number of milliseconds has elapsed since the beginning of the Object was received.
 This means Objects earlier in a multi-object stream will expire earlier than Objects later in the stream.
+Once Objects have expired, their state becomes unknown, and a relay that handles a subscription that includes those Objects re-requests them.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}